Sheltering from a Pandemic

 Fort Worth’s homeless face two dire and potentially deadly risk factors for the COVID-19 disease.
 The chronically homeless are largely advanced in age, and they disproportionately suffer from chronic illnesses such as heart disease and diabetes, according to multiple officials we spoke with who are now providing that vulnerable population with sanitary shelter space, food, and daily medical care.

-“That left 355 folks without a bed,” Tara Perez recalled.
-The city’s program manager for Directions Home, the city’s plan to address homelessness, worked with a large team of governmental groups, nonprofits, and JPS Health Network to provide emergency shelter inside the Fort Worth Convention Center.
+“That left 355 folks without a bed,” recalled Tara Perez, program manager for Directions Home, the city’s plan to address homelessness.
+She and her team worked with a large team of governmental groups, nonprofits, and JPS Health Network to provide emergency shelter inside the Fort Worth Convention Center.

-Since opening on March 18, the temporary overflow shelter has housed 13,245 unique visitors with an average nightly occupancy of 331 guests, according to the city.
+Since opening on March 18, the temporary overflow shelter has housed 15,768 visitors with an average nightly occupancy of 329 guests, according to the city.
 To ensure homeless individuals outside the shelter systems are receiving help, the Tarrant County Homeless Coalition and JPS are tending to the needs of unsheltered individuals through outreach teams that provide COVID-19 screenings and hygiene supplies.

-To learn how the emergency is being managed, we reached out to Bruce Frankel, executive director of the DRC, formerly Day Resource Center, a nonprofit that focuses on housing homeless individuals.
-The main convention floor is now designated as a “wellness area,” he said.
+The main convention floor is now designated as a “wellness area,” said Bruce Frankel, executive director of the DRC (formerly Day Resource Center), a nonprofit that focuses on housing homeless individuals.

 The emergency shelter operates daily from 4 p.m. to 7:30 a.m.
-Anyone who enters the building (guests and staff) is screened for symptoms of COVID-1 by JPS medical professionals.
+All people who enter the building (guests and staff) are screened for symptoms of COVID-19 by JPS medical professionals.

-As of April 27, a city spokesperson said there are six people who are isolated for observation and no one is currently being isolated in an RV.
+As of May 5, a city spokesperson said there is one person who is isolated for observation and no one is currently being isolated in an RV.

 Anytime you have large groups of people gathered in one area, there’s an increased risk of spreading infections, Frankel said.
 Emergency shelter staffers provide guests with face masks.
 There are also sanitation stations readily accessible throughout the convention center.